EncoreLabs/sdk-dotNet/README.md

 #### The following service classes are available:

+- BasketServiceApi.cs - For calling endpoints of Basket API

+- CheckoutServiceApi.cs - For calling endpoints of Checkout API

+- ContentServiceApi.cs - For calling endpoints of Content APP (rich content for products)

 - InventoryServiceApi.cs - For calling endpoints of Inventory APP (proxy searches from the Elastic service & Thebs)

-- ContentServiceApi.cs - For calling endpoints of Content APP (rich content for products)

-- VenueServiceApi.cs - For calling endpoints of Venue App (the venue service provides information on product locations)

-- BasketServiceApi.cs - For calling endpoints of Basket API service

-- CheckoutServiceApi.cs - For calling endpoints of Checkout API (for Encore Tickets Ltd)

 - PricingServiceApi.cs - For calling endpoints of Pricing API (live pricing for products available for sale through Encore Tickets)

+- PaymentServiceApi.cs - For calling endpoints of Payment API

+- VenueServiceApi.cs - For calling endpoints of Venue APP (the venue service provides information on product locations)

 - AwsSqs.cs - For working with AWS Simple Queue Service